Adsimka/crud-for-alex/README.md

 ---

 ## Database Configuration
-> The application uses PostgreSQL as its database.
+The application uses PostgreSQL as its database.
 To set up the environment, run the docker-compose.yml file included in the project to start the PostgreSQL container.
 Make sure to configure the database credentials (DB_USERNAME and DB_PASSWORD) in your environment variables or .env file.

+---

+## Testing

+Integration Testing
+The project includes integration tests for the ProductService using Testcontainers to spin up a PostgreSQL database.
+Tests cover product updates, handling null values, nested object updates, and error scenarios like non-existing products.
+Run tests with mvn test under the test profile.